pyrocms/pyrocms/readme.md

 ### Syntax

-For content you can just write your own HTML or use something like Markdown or Textile for formatting, but functionality in Fizl is accessed via a tag syntax that you'll be very familiar with if you've ever used ExpressionEngine, MojoMotor, or PyroCMS.
+For content you can just write your own HTML or use something like Markdown or Textile for formatting (see the format plugin below), but functionality in Fizl is accessed via a tag syntax that you'll be very familiar with if you've ever used ExpressionEngine, MojoMotor, or PyroCMS.

 `{variable}`